Spanish Diphthongs & Triphthongs – When to pronounce the vowels in the same syllable + Examples

-Example: In the words ir and mini the letter I is always pronounced as one sound.
+The letter I is always pronounced as one sound.

-The word no.
+The word no:

-– In English, it’s pronounced as a diphthong.
+– In English, it’s pronounced as a diphthong: [nəʊ].
 Double yolk!
 (1 vowel = 2 sounds).

 - No empty eggs.

 In English, the egg can be empty as well.
-No yolk inside.
-(2 vowels = 1 sound).

-The word good.
+The word good:

-Every single egg has a yolk inside so all of the vowels are pronounced -except the letter U, in words with gue, gui, que, qui.
+Every single egg (vowel) has a yolk (sound) inside.
+All of the vowels are pronounced -except for the letter U, in words with gue, gui, que, qui.
 But that’s another story and you already knew it.

 In short, this is the difference between English and Spanish diphthongs:

-♣ English vowels may be pronounced as two sounds -like in my-; as one sound-like in yes-; or may have no sound at all -like the letter E in little.
+♣ English vowels may be pronounced as two sounds (like in my), as one sound (like in yes) or may have no sound at all (like the letter E in little).

-How to recognize Spanish diphthongs
+How to recognize Spanish diphthongs in 2 steps

-If I say “ve hac
+If I say “esta p

 Their names aren’t a coincidence.

-Milu represents the closed-weak vowels (i, u).
+Milu, the mouse, represents the closed or weak vowels (i, u).